semantic-flow/sflo/documentation/mesh-resource.node.reference.dataset.md

 - `/ns/djradon/bio/` = a biographical dataset about the person djradon
 - `/ns/census/` =  the results of a census
 - `/ns/weather-stations/` = "the concept of weather station data"
-This idea or concept is the referent of the data node's URL.
+This idea or concept is the referent of the data node's IRI.

 The data node provides:
 - **Stable identity**: The concept persists even as concrete data changes